ChenLiu-1996/GAN-evaluator/README.md

     `fill_real_img_batch`
     `fill_fake_img_batch`

-- COMMON USE CASES
+COMMON USE CASES
 1. For the purpose of on-the-fly evaluation during GAN training:
     We recommend pre-loading the real images using the dataloader format, and populate the fake images using the per-batch format as training goes on.
-    At the end of each epoch, you can clean the fake images using the method:
+    - At the end of each epoch, you can clean the fake images using:
         `clear_fake_imgs`
-    Since it is uncommon that we want to clear the real images, we decided to intentionally not implement that method.
+    - In *unusual* cases where your real images change (such as in progressive growing GANs), you may want to clear the real images.
+You can do so via:
+        `clear_real_imgs`

 2. For the purpose of offline evaluation of a saved dataset:
     We recommend pre-loading the real images and fake images.